gwelfenlib/Astrology-Consultant-app/README.md

 All aspects in detail can be copied as text, fed to any AI chat to get an interpretation.
 Generate a reading of today’s transit.
 Paste & Prompt:
 ```
 Describe this day based on astrological data below.
 Assume the most likely events, scenes, vibes that can be applied to real life: everyday issues, relationships, earnings, communication, work tasks - everything that you consider relevant.
 Avoid advice, drama, conditions and ambiguities, just read what is embedded in the chart's mechanisms.
 What impact will my actions have today?
 What can I expect from the outside world, which I don't control?
 Outline the picture of events honestly, highlight the key aspects to the natal positions and describe their meaning.
 Write simply, no abstractions, clear examples.
+Don't be superficial and banal, try to synthesize.
 ```

 <div align="center"> <img src="https://github.com/user-attachments/assets/50f01d96-c0ea-438a-bfde-1e6f1aea87ed" width="45%" /> <img src="https://github.com/user-attachments/assets/74538916-ecbe-4775-aeee-15c82f6bf1b6" width="45%" /> </div>